AkshaySadotra/Base-Node-Project-Template/README.md

+This is a base node js template project.
+Feel free to change anything.
-`src`-> inside the src folder all the actual source code regarding the project will reside, this will not include any type of tests.(you might need to make a separate folder for the tests)
+- `src`-> inside the src folder all the actual source code regarding the project will reside, this will not include any type of tests.(you might need to make a separate folder for the tests)

-let's take a look inside the src folder ->
+let's take a look inside the `src` folder ->

 - `config` - In this folder anything and everything regarding any configuration or set up of library or module will be done.
 For example : setting up `dotenv` so that we can use environment variables anywhere in a cleaner fashion, this is done in `server-config.js`.
 One more example of that is setting up logging library for creating meaningful logs